KwokHing/Exploratory-Data-Analysis-on-SMRT-Tweets/README.md

-## Plotting the location of each train station on the map with their service disruption occurances
+## Plotting the service disruption occurances of each train station on the map

 ```python
 import folium